 Introducing the 2021 Honeybee Prize

-Submissions for the 2021 Honeybee Prizes will be open until April 15th.
-The 3-5 finalists in each of 4 categories, Poetry, Nonfiction, Script Writing, and Fiction, will be sent to our guest contest judges who will select a winner and runner-up.
+Submissions for the 2021 Honeybee Prizes will be open until April 30.
+Three – five finalists in Poetry, Nonfiction, Script Writing, and Fiction, will be sent to our guest judges, who will select a winner and runner-up.
 This year’s judges are as follows (more detail below):

 Poetry: Douglas Manuel